Google Stadia is the 4K streaming gaming platform that's taking on the PlayStation 5 and Xbox Series X to be your gaming go-to.

 Some games are free to play, some are covered by a monthly subscription, and some premium titles are paid for separately.
 Talking of Google Stadia pricing...

 What about the Google Stadia price?

 It's free to access Google Stadia but, typically, you won't get all the goodies if you just go for the basic package.
 Stadia Base gives you up to Full HD gaming, at 60fps and in stereo sound.
-You'll be able to buy those premium gaming titles whenever you like but there'll be no discounts or freebies.
-If you don't mind missing out on 4K, though, it doesn't look like a bad option for the very casual gamer.
+You can buy those premium gaming titles whenever you like but there'll be no discounts or freebies.
+If you don't mind missing out on 4K, though, it's not a bad option for the very casual gamer.

-If you want 4K, then you need Stadia Pro, which comes in at £8.99/$9.99 per month.
+If you want 4K, then you need Stadia Pro, which comes in at £8.99 ($9.99) per month.
 With Stadia Pro, you get the 4K resolution and 5.1 surround sound.
-There will also be free games each month (the first of which is Destiny 2: The Collection).
-Don't expect your package to include every game you want to access but you should be entitled to a discount when you need to purchase any extra.
+There are also free games each month (the first of which was Destiny 2: The Collection).
+Don't expect your package to include every game you want to access but you should be entitled to a discount when you want to buy extras.

 Google Stadia release date

-At the Pixel 4 event on 15th October, Google dropped the news Google Stadia is set to launch on 19th November 2019 in Belgium, Canada, Denmark, France, Germany, Ireland, Italy, Netherlands, Norway, Spain, Sweden, UK and US.
-The service will go love for gameplay at 5pm UK time.
+Google Stadia went live at 5pm UK time on 19 November 2019 in Belgium, Canada, Denmark, France, Germany, Ireland, Italy, Netherlands, Norway, Spain, Sweden, UK and US.

 At first, only the Pro subscription was available, but in April 2020 Google made the free Base option available.
 It also gifted new users two months of Pro for free.